Demonstrative Pronouns

 Whenever a choice is involved and you are pointing out an object or group of objects, use a definite demonstravive.

-| Il veut celui-ci!
-Il ne veut pas celui-la!
 He wants this one!
-He doesn't want that one. |
+He doesn't want that one.

-In many cases either -ci or -la a is appended to the end- -ci denoting nearness and -la denoting distance).
+In many cases either -ci or -là a is appended to the end- -ci denoting nearness and -là denoting distance).

-or -la to a noun and preceding it with a demonstrative
+You can point out an object, by appending -ci or -là to a noun and preceding it with a demonstrative adjective.

 At other times the demonstrative pronouns is modified by a prepositional phrase or relative clause.

 At no time is a definite demonstraive left by itself.
-Either -ci or -la will be appended to it or it will be modified by a prepositional phrase, relative clause, or particles??.
+Either -ci or -là will be appended to it or it will be modified by a prepositional phrase, relative clause, or particles??.

 (are used when a choice is involved and you are pointing out an object or objects from a group of other objects.
 If that is not the case, its probably best to use a subject pronoun or the pronoun ce to represent an object.)